 First Year English 101 or first-year seminar with an English faculty member.
 English 220 Sophomore Year 2-4 300-level English courses ENGL 221 or 222 Junior Year 2-4 300-level courses Many English majors study abroad.
 Numerous abroad programs offer students the chance to take courses that will transfer to credit in the Dickinson English major.
 For information on how to choose courses abroad that will count toward the English major, please consult the chair or your faculty advisor.
 Senior Year English 403 (fall) English 404 (spring) Two 300-level English courses Senior Thesis The senior experience in the English department is a yearlong course, English 403-404.
 Students remain with the same professor and group of peers throughout both English 403 and English 404.
+Over the course of the year, students develop a senior thesis: an original, daring, and deeply researched piece of literary scholarship, situated in a scholarly field, anchored by a strong argument, and written in lucid, engaging prose.
+Through this process, they also develop their capacity as a constructive reader, critic, and editor of their colleagues' work-in-progress.
+Even as each student pursues an independent research project, they are accountable to and inspired by their 403-404 workshop community.
 Independent study and independent research The English Department offers independent study and research in literature and in expository and creative writing for content not covered in regular courses.
 A list of professors and their special interests is available in the English office, 4th floor, East College 400.
 As a general rule, no more than two independent studies or independent research courses may be counted toward the major; exceptions must be approved by the department chair.
 Students must secure a professor with whom to study and submit proposals (covering topic, methodology, preparation, relevance to educational goals, bibliography or primary and secondary sources, director, and course requirements) normally in the semester before the study is to be undertaken.
 See the academic department coordinator for English for the necessary forms.
 Honors All senior theses in English are eligible for honors nomination.
 Exemplary of the finest senior theses in English, an honors project: - advances a cogent, ambitious, and thoroughly-researched argument; - includes a judicious selection of, close engagement with, and focused analysis of, details of text(s); - situates itself in and contributes to germane scholarly fields (e.g., literary studies, film and media studies, cultural history); - exhibits remarkable methodological sophistication and creativity; - demonstrates the writer's critical self-awareness and informed investment in the project; and - achieves a clear voice and confident prose.